If you can’t find the answer to your question below, please contact HICL's Administrator & Company Secretary whose contact details are available here.

 No representation regarding the suitability of HICL’s shares is intended or implied.
 If you require advice before you invest, an appropriate financial adviser should be consulted.

-The Chairman, through Capita Registrars, writes to new shareholders periodically to ask if they require paper copies of the Company’s statutory documents or communications.
+The Chairman, through Link Asset Services, writes to new shareholders periodically to ask if they require paper copies of the Company’s statutory documents or communications.
 If you do not elect to continue receiving paper copies, you will instead be sent a notification by post whenever a relevant document/communication is published on the Company’s website.

-Alternatively, if you are happy to be removed from paper communication completely, and to just receive email notifications following the publication of statutory or other shareholder documentation, you can register your email address directly with Capita Registrars.
+Alternatively, if you are happy to be removed from paper communication completely, and to just receive email notifications following the publication of statutory or other shareholder documentation, you can register your email address directly with Link Asset Services.

-If you have not received a letter from Capita Registrars yet, or you wish to change your current preferences in respect of either of these services, instructions can be found in Shareholder Services.
+If you have not received a letter from Link Asset Services yet, or you wish to change your current preferences in respect of either of these services, instructions can be found in Shareholder Services.

 HICL normally pays dividends on a quarterly basis, on or around the last business day in March, June, September and December of each year.
 It is expected that the quantum of each quarterly dividend will be approximately one-quarter of the forecast dividend for the year with the final quarterly dividend being adjusted as necessary.